Emilio Charles Jr.: Los Chacales (1995–1996)

 In early 1995, Charles formed a trio with Bestia Salvaje and Sangre Chicana, referred to as Los Chacales (Spanish for "The Jackals").
-The trio was one of eight teams competing in the Salvador Lutteroth Trios Tournament in March 1994.
-Los Chacales defeated La Ola Blanca (Dr. Wagner Jr., Gran Markus Jr., and El Hijo del Gladiador) in the opening round, Dos Caras, El Dandy, and Héctor Garza in semifinals, and finally Los Brazos (Brazo de Oro, Brazo de Plata, and El Brazo) in the finals of the one-night tournament.
+The trio was one of eight teams competing in the one-night Salvador Lutteroth Trios Tournament in March, defeating La Ola Blanca (Dr. Wagner Jr., Gran Markus Jr., and El Hijo del Gladiador) in the opening round, Dos Caras, El Dandy, and Héctor Garza in the semi-finals and Los Brazos (Brazo de Oro, Brazo de Plata, and El Brazo) in the finals.
 The following week, Los Chacales defeated La Ola Blanca to win the CMLL World Trios Championship, becoming the sixth overall championship team.
-Los Chacales' reign as CMLL World Trios Champions lasted 357 days, before they lost it to Dos Caras, La Fiera, and Héctor Garza at the first Homenaje a Salvador Lutteroth show on March 22, 1996.
+Los Chacales' reign as CMLL World Trios Champions lasted 357 days, losing it to Dos Caras, Garza and La Fiera at Homenaje a Salvador Lutteroth ("Homage to Salvador Lutteroth") on March 22, 1996.
 On September 1, Charles and Apolo Dantés won CMLL's Second Generation Tag Team Tournament.
 While most participants were second-generation wrestlers like Charles, the tournament also included some fictional family relationships, like Hijo del Gladiador.

-In 1997, the makeshift team of Charles, El Satánico, and Rey Bucanero defeated Apolo Dantés, Black Warrior, and Dr. Wagner Jr. in the finals of a one-night eight-team tournament to win the CMLL World Trios Title.
-The team only held onto the championship for a month before losing to La Ola Azul ("The Blue Wave"; Atlantis, Lizmark, and Mr. Niebla) on April 29, 1997.
+In 1997, the makeshift team of Charles, El Satánico and Rey Bucanero defeated Apolo Dantés, Black Warrior and Dr. Wagner Jr. in the finals of a one-night eight-team tournament to win the CMLL World Trios Championship.
+The team only held onto the championship for a month before losing it to La Ola Azul ("The Blue Wave"; Atlantis, Lizmark, and Mr. Niebla) on April 29.
 A few months later, Charles and Wagner defeated Atlantis and Brazo de Plata in the final of an eight-team tournament to win the vacant CMLL World Tag Team Championship.
 While not being a regular team, the two managed to defend the title for five months before losing it to Mr. Niebla and Shocker on January 23, 1998.